-- (4) Finding instruments for prices.
-Most empirical applications of this class of models have ignored the potential endogeneity of prices.
-However, it is well known and simultaneity and endogeneity are potentially important issues in any demand estimation.
-If part of the unobservable $\varepsilon{jt}$ are known to firms when the chose prices, we expect that prices will be correlated with this error terms and the OLS method will provide inconsistent estimates of demand parameters.
-The typical solution to this problem is using instrumental variables.
-In the context of this model, the researcher needs at least as many instruments as prices, that is J. The ideal case is when we have information on production costs for each individual good.
-However, that information is very rarely available. - (5) Problems to predict demand of new goods.
+(5) Predicting the demand of new goods.
 In the literature of demand of differentiated products, a class of problem that has received substantial attention is the evaluation or prediction of the demand of a new product.
 Trajtenberg (1989), Hausman (1996), and Petrin (2002) are some of the prominent applications that deal with this empirical question.
-In a demand system in product space, estimating the demand of a new good, say J+1, requires estimates of the parameters associated with that good: $\alpha{J+1}$ , $\gamma{J+1}$ and $\{\beta{J+1,j}: j=1,2,...,J+1\}$ .
-Of course, this makes it impossible to make counterfactual predictions, i.e., predict the demand of a product that has not been introduced in any market yet.
-But it also limits the applicability of this model in cases where the new product has been introduced very recently or in very few markets, because we may not have enough data to estimate these parameters. - 2.4.
-Dealing with some of the limitations: Hausman on cereals.
-Hausman (1996) studies the demand for ready-to eat (RTE) cereals in US.
+In a demand system in product space, estimating the demand of a new good, say J + 1, requires estimates of the parameters associated with that good: α{J+1} , β{J+1} and $\{\gamma{J+1,j} : j = 1, 2, ..., J + 1\}$.
+Of course, this makes it impossible to make counterfactual predictions, that is, predict the demand of a product that has not been introduced in any market yet.
+But it also limits the applicability of this model in cases where the new product has been introduced very recently or in very few markets, because we may not have enough data to estimate these parameters.

+2.5.
+Dealing with some of the limitations: Hausman on cereals

+• Hausman (1996) studies the demand for ready-to eat (RTE) cereals in US.
 This industry has been characterized by the dominant position of six multiproduct firms and by the proliferation of many varieties.
-During the period 1980-92, the RTE cereal industry has been among the most prominent introducers of new brands within U.S. industries, with approximately 190 new brands that were added to the pool of existing 160 brands.
+During the period 1980-92, the RTE cereal industry was among the most prominent introducers of new brands within U.S. industries, with approximately 190 new brands added to the pool of existing 160 brands.
 Hausman shows that using panel data from multiple geographic markets, together with assumptions on the spatial structure of unobserved demand shocks and costs, it is possible to deal with some of the problems mentioned above within the framework of demand systems in product space.
 He applies the estimated system to evaluate the welfare gains from the introduction of Apple-Cinnamon Cheerios by General Mills in 1989.